kyleko1234/myEasyLedger/rest_api/Documentation/Person/Contents/Create a Person.md

-### Create a Person
+### DEPRECATED: Create a Person
 Endpoint: `POST /person`

 Posts a Person object to the database using the specified parameters.
+This is a deprecated endpoint that probably does not work as intended.
+Please use `POST /auth/signup` instead.
 ___
 #### Request Body Parameters
 - **firstName (`string` 25)**<br/>